Peanuts: In broader culture

+The name of the Brazilian rock band Charlie Brown Jr., formed in 1992, is named after the character Charlie Brown.
+The idea came about when Chorão, the band's lead singer, ran over a coconut water stand where there was an image of the character printed on the facade of the establishment.

 Peanuts on Parade is St. Paul, Minnesota's tribute to Peanuts.
 It began in 2000, with the placing of 101 5 ft statues of Snoopy throughout the city of Saint Paul.
 The statues were later auctioned at the Mall of America in Bloomington, Minnesota.
 In 2001, there was "Charlie Brown Around Town", 2002 brought "Looking for Lucy", and in 2003, "Linus Blankets Saint Paul".
 Permanent bronze statues of the Peanuts characters are found in Landmark Plaza in downtown St. Paul.

-A Peanuts World War I Flying Ace U.S. commemorative postage stamp was released on May 17, 2001.
+Peanuts characters, and Charles Schulz have been recognized several times in U.S. commemorative postage stamps.
+A Peanuts World War I Flying Ace U.S. stamp was released on May 17, 2001.
 The value was 34 cents, first class.
+A Charlie Brown Christmas forever stamp was issued on October 2, 2015.
+In 2022, the U.S. Postal Service commemorated the 100th anniversary of Schulz's birth with postage stamps honoring him "alongside his beloved characters".

-In 2001, the Sonoma County Board of Supervisors renamed the Sonoma County Airport, located a few miles northwest of Santa Rosa, California, the Charles M. Schulz Airport in his honor.
+In 2001, the Sonoma County Board of Supervisors renamed the Sonoma County Airport, located a few miles northwest of Santa Rosa, the Charles M. Schulz Airport in his honor.
 The airport's logo features Snoopy as the World War I Flying Ace (goggles/scarf), taking to the skies on top of his red doghouse (the Sopwith Camel).
 A bronze statue of Charlie Brown and Snoopy stands in Depot Park in downtown Santa Rosa.